krisnagoda/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

   1. The month of July nets the highest total successful theater outcomes
-2. September, October, November and December smallest gap between successful and failed theater outcomes
+  2. September, October, November and December have the smallest gap between successful and failed theater outcomes

 - What can you conclude about the Outcomes based on Goals?